“How are you doing?” That’s a question caregivers are asked all too infrequently.

 When is Respite Care the Best Choice?

-Every situation is unique, but in all cases, it’s important to consider the best interest of the entire family — caregivers as well as those being cared for.
+Every situation is unique, but in all cases, it’s important to consider the best interest of caregivers as well as those being cared for.
 Here are some of the most common situations where respite care may well be the best option.

 In-Home Assistance

-Your loved one may need help at home with daily activities like bathing, dressing, cooking, or even household tasks like vacuuming, laundry, or grocery shopping.
-But when you can’t be there due to work commitments, family responsibilities, or a much-needed vacation, in-home respite care services can provide the support your loved one needs as well as the peace of mind you deserve.
+Your loved one may need help at home with daily activities like bathing, dressing, cooking or even household tasks like vacuuming, laundry or grocery shopping.
+But when you can’t be there due to work commitments, family responsibilities or a much-needed vacation, in-home respite care services can provide the support your loved one needs as well as peace of mind.

 Support at End of Life

-The end of life is a time when specialized services may be required.
-A broad range of services includes palliative care and faith-based support.
-These respite services can be provided at home or at a senior living community.
+The end of life is a time when specialized care may be required.
+A broad range of services includes pain and symptom management and faith-based support.
+Respite care services can also be provided at this time to support family caregivers and can be provided at home or at a senior living or skilled care community.

 Advantages of Respite Care